Westerkerk: Bells in the Westertoren

 In a lower chamber behind the sounding boards in the tower wall there are three swinging bells also made by François Hemony in 1658.
 The largest swinging bell was replaced after 27 years by Claude Fremy (his pupil, nephew and successor), because it was cracked.
 The bells (a major triad) are rung to announce the divine service on Sunday and also when the service is on, during praying the 'Our Father'.
 This bell by Fremy is also connected with the pedals in the baton keyboard of the carillon.
-The latest renovation works on the carillon were in 2006 when the tower was also renovated.
-In that year the crown on top was also painted in its original blue color.

 Rembrandt

 Rembrandt van Rijn was buried somewhere under a tombstone in the Westerkerk on October 8, 1669.
 The exact location of the grave is unknown; the number of his grave was lost.
-It was in a numbered 'kerkgraf' (grave owned by the church).
-There is a memorial marker on the north wall, made in 1909 after a model on the 'Nachtwacht'.
+It was in a numbered kerkgraf (grave owned by the church).
+There is a memorial marker on the north wall, made in 1909 after a model on the Nachtwacht.
 After twenty years, his remains were taken away and destroyed.
 That was customary with the remains of poor people at that time.
 Rembrandt was buried as a poor man.
 Every year on his birthday anniversary, the 15th of July, he is remembered in the Westerkerk with a lunchtime concert with music from the time of Rembrandt's life, and flowers are hung on his memorial marker.